 Also, you may be fortunate enough to have one of those wonderful guests who insist on changing the sheets as they leave.
 If the extra sets are available this allows them to show their own gratitude to you, their hosts, and change out the bedding.

-7. Provide a Carafe and Glass for Water
+7. Get a Carafe and Glass for Water

 Needing a drink of water in the dark of night in a strange home can be uncomfortable and disorienting, impeding a good night’s sleep.
 Guests may get thirsty and don’t always feel comfortable creeping around the house in the night for a drink.